gsmet/talks/content/2022-06-github-automation-quarkus-jnation/1-quarkus-github-bot.md

 ## Affecting milestones

 * ~ 200 issues / pull requests without milestone when releasing
-* So much fun affecting the milestone manually for each of them
 * Heterogeneous team makes it harder

 -